belliveaujd/snowflake-intelligence-salesforce-action/Snowflake/README.md

 ## Prerequisites

 - ✅ Snowflake account with appropriate permissions (ACCOUNTADMIN or equivalent)
+- ✅ Synthea Data in your account (and other initial setup if wanting the full demo)
 - ✅ Completed Salesforce setup (see `../Salesforce/README.md`)
 - ✅ Salesforce Consumer Key (Client ID), Consumer Secret (Client Secret), and Instance URL from your Salesforce Developer Account